-The CMMC Framework and Assessment is relatively new, and for many DoD contractors, it can feel like a daunting process.
+The CMMC framework and assessment is relatively new and, for many DoD contractors and sub-contractors, it can feel like a daunting process.
 The good news is that Systems Engineering has been working within the NIST 800-171 Revision 2 framework and other compliance regimes for years.
 We fully understand the cybersecurity processes and practices necessary to become and remain CMMC compliant.

 We're ready to help your organization prepare for this new assessment and certification.
 It all begins with a CMMC Gap Analysis to compare your organization's policies, procedures, and technologies to the controls required to achieve the appropriate CMMC Level.
 The analysis is performed using a combination of interviews with your staff, a review of any existing policies, and when appropriate, a review of the technical controls you have in place.
 This analysis will identify any gaps you may have, along with recommendations and solutions to close those gaps.
 The analysis output will also provide information on controls you are currently meeting for a complete picture of your current security posture.

 Having confidence in your security controls will be essential as you move forward with your CMMC C3PAO or self-assessment.
-For more information on scheduling a gap analysis with Systems Engineering, please select the link below.
+For more information on scheduling a CMMC Gap Analysis with Systems Engineering, please select the link below.

 If you have any questions on the CMMC readiness process, customers please reach out to your account manager, call us at 888.624.6737, or email us at email@example.com.